 CaRMaH (formerly Metrowest Animal Awareness Society) is an all volunteer, no-kill cat rescue group serving the Marlborough/Hudson area.
 Our cats are 'lap fostered' in our homes!

-I’m Boston Blackeye, though I am sometimes called Boston.
-Like the city, I have lots of charm.
-I’m very handsome, with baby blue eyes, and a lush black and white coat.
-When I'm affectionate, I’ll purr, swirl around you, chirp, and come trotting over when you offer me my favorite - Friskies treats!
-I also have a ‘cool dude' side, though, and that’s when I curl up in my “man cave” places - like the “house” in my cat tree, or under a desk.
-I enjoy playing with toys - especially my catnip turtle.
-I lived in one home my whole life, until my frail guardian asked Carmah to help me find another loving home.
-I was shy when I first arrived at my foster home.
-But I’ve gotten lots of love, play, and kindness here, and have shown that I respond to someone with a little patience as I learn to trust and feel secure.
+We were with one person all our lives until our frail owner asked CaRMaH to help us find a new home.
+I was very shy when I first arrived at my foster home.
+I’ve known lots of love, play, and kindness here, and have shown that I respond well to someone who is gentle and patient as I learn to trust and feel secure.
 I am six years old and in good health.
 I have a lot of personality and love to give - I am a fabulous kitty.

 All our cats are spayed/neutered, up to date on vaccines, tested for FeLV/FIV, microchipped, treated for parasites and checked by a vet before adoption.
 To apply please go to http://www.carmah.org/info/adoption.
 Questions can be sent to: email@example.com

 OUR KITTEN POLICY: Kittens under the age of 6 months need other cats for social development and fewer behavioral problems - and they keep each other company when people aren't around.
 So, we adopt out kittens in pairs, or with their charming momcats, or into home already having a young or active cat.